by Catherine Teegarden

 The Center’s Education Department is testing new waters this summer with a full slate of online, weeklong design classes for students entering grades 3-12.
 As the reality of ongoing COVID-19 restrictions became clear in May, Education staff made the decision to move all Summer Programs—thirty design studios that typically turn the quieter summer months at the Center into a hive of activity—to a virtual format.
 With reduced class sizes and customized program kits mailed directly to participants, we hoped to be able to recreate the buzz of discovery, creativity, and accomplishment that has been a hallmark of our in-person programs.

 At this halfway point in the summer, we are pleased to report that it has worked!
 Lesson plans were retooled to take advantage of online resources, projects were revised to provide engaging but safe hands-on building opportunities for kids at home (i.e. no X-acto knives or hot glue guns!), and field trips were replaced by interactive virtual tours and visits from guest speakers.
 While there was a significant turnover in registrants, many of whom originally enrolled in February or March expecting the usual in-person programs, many new students took their places.
 The Center for Architecture expects to have about 350 students participating this summer, including 33 scholarship recipients.
-We are very grateful to the donors to the organization’s Annual Education Fund and supporters of our Guess-A-Sketch fundraiser, which help provide these need-based scholarships, as well as to the New York Building Foundation for a 2020 grant for our high school programs.
+We are very grateful to the donors and funders who support these scholarships: the NYC Department of Cultural Affairs in partnership with the New York City Council, the New York Building Foundation, and contributors to our Annual Education Fund and Guess-A-Sketch fundraiser.

 Center for Architecture Educators are leading classes over RingCentral from their own apartments, reaching students as far away as California, Florida, Canada, Sweden, and South Africa, as well as many local kids joining in from home.
 Educators have been amazed at the students’ level of engagement, their effort and dedication to their projects, and what they have been able to accomplish in this new, distance-learning format.